LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Method

 \subsection{Motivated Observation}

-Drawing insights from multi-token prediction (MTP) \citep{mtp} that fine-tuned LLMs can predict multiple tokens in a single forward, we are interested in the ability of LLMs to predict the next next token \textbf{without fine-tuning}.
-We conduct a simple experiment to investigate the rank of the next next token in last logit, which is used to predict the next token.
-Specifically, we use a small fraction of Spec-Bench \citep{spec-bench} that contains 13 sub-tasks (detailed in Appendix \ref{app:motivation_exp}) and 6 different LLMs as the backbone models.
-The experimental results, as shown in Figure \ref{fig:a}, demonstrate that \textbf{the last logit has a strong potential to predict the next next token}.
+Drawing insights from multi-token prediction \citep{mtp} that fine-tuned LLMs can predict multiple tokens in a single forward, we are interested in the ability of LLMs to predict the next next token \textbf{without fine-tuning}.
+Unlike MTP, which operates at the hidden-state level and requires training extra heads, we study the logit-level signal of off-the-shelf LLMs (see Appendix~\ref{app:motivation_exp} for an intuition).
+We conduct a simple experiment to investigate the rank of the next next token in the last logit, which is used to predict the next token.
+Specifically, we use a small fraction of Spec-Bench \citep{spec-bench} that contains 13 sub-tasks (detailed in Appendix \ref{app:motivation_exp}) and 6 different LLMs as backbones.
+Results in Figure \ref{fig:motivation_acc} demonstrate that \textbf{the last logit has a strong potential to predict the next next token}.
 In over 50\% decoding steps, the next next token can be found within the top-60 entries of the last logit.
-For Llama 3.1 8B \citep{llama3} with a large 128K vocabulary, this percentage even increases to 64\% within top-60 entries of the last logit.
-The results of 6 different LLMs on 13 downstream tasks demonstrate that this observation holds consistently across different models (Vicuna, Llama 3.1 and Qwen) and scales (ranging from 0.5B to 33B).
+For Llama 3.1 8B \citep{llama3} with a large 128K vocabulary, this percentage even increases to 64\% within the top-60 entries of the last logit.
+The results of 6 different LLMs on 13 downstream tasks demonstrate that this observation holds consistently across different models (Vicuna, Llama 3.1, and Qwen) and scales (ranging from 0.5B to 33B).